 M-TR-3 Segment #10.
 El Norte Parkway from Nutmeg Street/Nordahl Road to I-15 SB Ramps.
 Prior to issuance of a building permit for the 272nd dwelling unit, the Project applicant, or its designee, shall revise and enhance the right-turn/right edgeline striping serving the commercial uses between Bourbon Road and the I-15 southbound ramps, commensurate with the striping improvements recently installed by the City of Escondido between Nutmeg Street/Nordahl Road and Bourbon Road to improve ingress and reduce driver confusion with respect to the commercial driveways right-turn movement to Nutmeg Street.
 The Project shall also restrict the northbound left-turns from Bourbon Road to westbound El Norte Parkway with striping and signage, consistent with left-turn restrictions for the commercial driveway located directly across the intersection.
 The eastbound U-turn restriction at the El Norte Parkway/I-15 northbound ramps intersection should be removed to serve the displaced left-turns that will become downstream U-turns.
 There is sufficient distance in the intersection to serve the displaced left-turns from Bourbon Road, and the modest volume would not affect efficiency of the intersection.
 If Caltrans will not allow the U-turn at this intersection, the movement is allowed at the signalized El Norte Parkway/7 Oaks intersection located approximately 350 feet farther east.
 Removal of left-turns from Bourbon Road to El Norte Parkway will eliminate a conflicting midblock movement and enhance operations on El Norte Parkway.
 Construction of M-TR-6 (dual southbound lefts on Nutmeg Street at El Norte Parkway) will also increase efficiency on El Norte Parkway by processing twice as many southbound left-turning vehicles per cycle, allowing for more green time to serve El Norte Parkway.
 M-TR-5 (additional ramp storage on the I-15 southbound on-ramp) will further improve operations on this segment by reducing the eastbound queuing that occurs on El Norte Parkway during the AM peak hour and queuing those vehicles on the ramp instead of the segment.
 Although it is not a mitigation measure, the proposed adaptive signal control proposed for the El Norte Parkway corridor within the study area will also improve capacity along this segment.

 M-TR-4 Segment #15.
 Nutmeg Street from Country Club Lane to Via Alexandra.
 Prior to issuance of a building permit for the 145th dwelling unit, the Project applicant, or its designee, shall construct interim improvements in the existing right-of-way on southbound Nutmeg Street between La Paloma Avenue and Via Alexandra to provide a wider travel lane, and curb, gutter, and sidewalk improvements to the satisfaction of the City engineer.
 These improvements will enhance vehicular, pedestrian, and bicycle circulation and will increase capacity to mitigate the Project’s impact.
+These improvements would also result in the clearing of trees/vegetation within the public right-of-way which would improve site visibility northerly of the driveway intersection.
 Furthermore, M-TR-6 (dual southbound left-turns from Nutmeg Street to El Norte Parkway) will serve to enhance the overall Nutmeg Street corridor operations by increasing traffic flow from Nutmeg Street to El Norte Parkway.